Ellsworth Culver: Sexual assault allegations

-In 2019 the Oregonian released a 10 month investigation regarding credible sexual assault and child abuse allegations against Culver by his daughter Tania Humphrey.
+In 2019 the Oregonian released a 10-month investigation regarding credible sexual assault and child abuse allegations against Culver by his daughter Tania Humphrey.
 Within the investigation, it came to light that Mercy Corps was notified of the allegations twice, in 1994 and again in 2018.
 Both times they deemed there was 'insufficient evidence', and in 1994 Culver was forced to change positions but remained with Mercy Corps for a decade more.
-There is substantial evidence of further victims within the US and also abroad in areas he worked.
-After the investigation in 2019 multiple executive leaders within Mercy Corps resigned in response to the claims of misconduct by the company.
+There is substantial evidence of further victims within the U.S., as well as abroad in areas he worked.
+After the 2019 investigation and its claims of misconduct by the company, multiple executive leaders within Mercy Corps resigned.

+Noel Crombie's reporting at OregonLive.com argues that Mercy Corps was aware of Culver's sexual abuse yet allowed him to remain in leadership roles and travel the world on their behalf for another 10 years.

+Awards and recognition

+Culver visited North Korea more than 20 times, and in 2006, that nation posthumously awarded its Friendship Medal to Culver in recognition of his efforts to alleviate poverty and hunger in the country.
+He was the first American to earn such a medal from North Korea.

 Death

 He died in 2005 after experiencing complications with melanoma surgery.

-In 2006, North Korea posthumously awarded its Friendship Medal to Culver in recognition of his efforts to alleviate poverty and hunger in the country.
-He was the first American to earn such a medal from North Korea.
-Culver visited North Korea more than 20 times.